Goodbye, Mr. Chips: Radio

 A 50-minute adaptation by James Hilton and Barbara Burnham was broadcast on the BBC National Programme at 20:00 on 23 July 1936, with Richard Goolden in the title part and a cast that included Norman Shelley, Ronald Simpson, Lewis Shaw and Hermione Hannen.
 There was a repeat broadcast the following evening.

 A radio adaptation by the Lux Radio Theatre starring Laurence Olivier and Edna Best and presented by Cecil B. DeMille was first broadcast on 20 November 1939.

+A radio adaptation by Hallmark Playhouse starring Ronald Colman was broadcast on 16 September 1948.
+Jean Holloway wrote the adaptation, Dee Engelbach was the producer and director, and James Hilton was the host.
+A second version, told from the point of view of Mrs. Chips as portrayed by Deborah Kerr, was broadcast on 1 February 1951.
+Whitfield Connor was Mr. Chips, Leonard St. Clair wrote the adaptation, Bill Gay was the producer and director, and James Hilton was again the host.

-A radio adaptation by The NBC University Theatre was broadcast on 9 July 1949.
+A radio adaptation by the NBC University Theatre was broadcast on 10 July 1949, starring Herbert Marshall and Alma Lawton.
 Agnes Eckhardt wrote the adaptation, and Andrew C. Love was the director.

+A radio adaptation in two parts by Margaret Simpson was broadcast on BBC Radio 4 in October 1980 and was rebroadcast by BBC Radio 4 Extra in September 2005 and again in September 2025.

 Theatre

 Barbara Burnham adapted the book for a stage production in three acts, which was first performed at the Shaftesbury Theatre on 23 September 1938, with Leslie Banks as Mr. Chips and Constance Cummings as his wife Katherine.
 It ran for over 100 performances until 14 January 1939.

 A stage musical based on the original novel, but using most of the Leslie Bricusse vocal score of the 1969 film, was mounted at the Chichester Festival and opened on 11 August 1982.
 The book was by Roland Starke and the production was directed by Patrick Garland and Christopher Selbie.
-Among the Chichester Festival cast were John Mills as Mr. Chips, Colette Gleeson as Kathie, Nigel Stock as Max, Michael Sadler and Robert Meadmore in supporting roles, and 20 local school boys, including Kevin Farrar who was selected by Bricusse to sing the final verse of the iconic "School Song", which features on the original cast album which was recorded on the That's Entertainment Records label TER 1025 at Abbey Roads Studios in London on 17/18 August 1982.
+Among the Chichester Festival cast were John Mills as Mr. Chips, Colette Gleeson as Kathie, Nigel Stock as Max, Michael Sadler, Paul Hardwick, Simon Butteriss and Robert Meadmore in supporting roles, and 20 local school boys, including Kevin Farrar who was selected by Bricusse to sing the final verse of the iconic "School Song".
+The original cast album was recorded on the That's Entertainment Records label TER 1025 at Abbey Roads Studios in London on 17/18 August 1982.
 JAY-jay Records also have a release of it.